melikos1984/redux/docs/Glossary.md

 type Reducer<S, A> = (state: S, action: A) => S;
 ```

-A *reducer* (also called a *reducing function*) is a function that accepts an accumulation and a value and returns a new accumulation.
+A *reducer* (也稱作 *reducing function*) is a function that accepts an accumulation and a value and returns a new accumulation.
 They are used to reduce a collection of values down to a single value.

 Reducers are not unique to Redux—they are a fundamental concept in functional programming.
 Even most non-functional languages, like JavaScript, have a built-in API for reducing.
 In JavaScript, it's [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

 In Redux, the accumulated value is the state object, and the values being accumulated are actions.
 Reducers calculate a new state given the previous state and an action.
 They must be *pure functions*—functions that return the exact same output for given inputs.
 They should also be free of side-effects.
 This is what enables exciting features like hot reloading and time travel.

-Reducers are the most important concept in Redux.
+Reducers 是 Redux 中最重要的概念。

 *Do not put the API calls into reducers.*